|Assignee:||Eric Davis||% Done:|

 Azamat sent me a style bug for me to look at with the context menu before the 1.0.1 release.
 The context menu arrows are on the right instead of the left.

-#12 Updated by Eric Davis almost 8 years ago
+#12 Updated by Eric Davis about 8 years ago

 Holger Just and Orgad Shaneh: